 Our shuttle finally arrived and we were given a warm greeting by the tour guide.
 There were other shuttles lining up later for other guests.
 The shuttle’s size is just right because it’s very flexible enough to get through some narrow roads inside the resort.
 Our tour guide was spontaneous in explaining every tourist spot very clearly and cracks some jokes occasionally.
 She’s also kind enough to take some of our group pictures.

 Our next stop was the Balai-Kalimudan which is also a Datu’s House.
-“Balai” means “house”, “Kalimudan” means “join together” and a Datu is a tribal leader.
+“Balai” means “house” while “Kalimudan” means “join together.”
+A Datu is a tribal leader.
 Given the definition of the words combined, this seemingly typical native house is actually an all-around community hall where weddings are held, disputes are settled, datu rituals are performed and tribal matters are done.
-Like the White House and Malacanang Palace where the presidents resides, this house also serves as the tribe leader’s house.
+Like the White House and Malacanang Palace where the presidents reside, this house also serves as the tribe leader’s house.

-A bigger statue of a strong looking man with a spear can be found near the Datu’s House.
-The statue is labeled Bagani which is the local term for tribal warriors.
+A bigger statue of a strong-looking man with a spear can be found near the Datu’s House.
+The statue has the label Bagani which is the local term for tribal warriors.
 Miniature statues of people wearing varying clothes showcase the colorful culture of Mindanao’s indigenous people.
-We can also see a miniature waterfalls labeled Tinubdan which is viewed by the natives as a spring of wisdom.
+There’s a miniature waterfall with the name Tinubdan which means a spring of wisdom.

 We later came across to another native hut which has a carabao statue pulling a cart behind it.
 These showcase a typical native lifestyle of most Filipinos prior to western colonization.
 Swinging in a hammock as a way to relax during siesta time after a hard and tiring day of plowing the fields is a favorite by most Filipinos.
 The wishing well perhaps symbolizes how the Filipino culture is rich in superstition which varies in every region.